lingchensanwen/DCQA-QUD-parsing/README.md

 Download the GLUE data by running [this script](https://gist.github.com/W4ngatang/60c2bdb54d156a41194446737ce03e2e) and unpack it to some directory $GLUE_DIR.

-Run following command to execute the reranker
+Run the following command to execute the reranker

 ```
 export GLUE_DIR=./glue